aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-concepts/ole-objects/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Remove OLE Objects in Aspose.Tasks for .NET
+# How to Remove OLE Objects Using Aspose.Tasks for .NET API

 ## Introduction